Code-Institute-Submissions/AlcoTrip/README.md

 Very Special Thanks to:
 * My mentor <span style="color:red">Simen Daehlin</span> (Code Institute) for his time spend on booked video calls, all supplied materials to learn, help with how to solve issues and support in difficult times.
-* My brothers who tested website on their devices, giving advices with website look or how can I improve user experience and usability.
+* My brothers <span style="color:green">Tomasz and Maciej</span> who tested website on their devices sucha as Phones, Laptops, giving advices what could be changed in website layout to improve user experience and usability.

 ## Contact
 Karol Sliwka - feel free to contact me by email: <contact@karolsliwka.com>